tsongpra/portfolio/FinalPart2.md

 Protocol

-a) the target audience you hope to reach with your story
+**a) the target audience you hope to reach with your story

 General Thai people who are familiar with Thailand's education and Thai authorities who have a power to issue any new educational policies.

+Call of action: Share this webpage to enhance the public awareness of Thailand's education problem or Give the donation to the educational organizations.

-b) your approach to identifying representative individuals to interview.
+**b) your approach to identifying representative individuals to interview.

 I looked for 3 different people to interview about my website as below;